If you’re looking for practical ways to save money on a tight budget, you’re in the right place.

-With a high-interest savings account, you can earn a respectable amount of money passively through monthly interest payments.
+With a high-interest savings account or Guaranteed Investment Certificate (GIC), you can earn a fixed interest rate on your savings.
 There is no work required on your end after the money is deposited.

-My go-to high interest savings account is EQ Bank.
-They consistently offer one of the highest savings account interest rates in Canada.
-Currently, you can earn 1.25%* interest on your savings in their Savings Plus Account.
-You can also open up a TFSA savings account and earn high interest completely tax-free.
+My go-to choice for a GIC or high interest savings account is EQ Bank.
+They consistently offer one of the highest bank interest rates in Canada.

 2. Pay Off All Your High-Interest Debt

 Using a credit card to to take advantage of cash-back and other sweet offers while making purchases?
 Great idea as long as you pay your card in full every single month.